SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Experiments

-We train \texttt{Qwen3-0.6B} on each task and report model performance on BBEH in Fig.~\ref{fig:task_ranking}.
-Our experiments show that task selection has a substantial impact on downstream reasoning performance.
-Specifically, we observe a 7.6 percentage point (pp) gap between the lowest-performing task (\texttt{task213-rocstories}, $-9$pp vs. baseline) and the highest-performing task (\texttt{task738-perspectrum}, $+39$pp vs. baseline).
-This large spread indicates that tasks do not contribute equally to downstream reasoning.
-Notably, several tasks degrade performance relative to the baseline, underscoring that not all tasks are beneficial for improving general reasoning under RLVR.
+\paragraph{Impact of Task Selection.} We train \texttt{Qwen3-0.6B} on each task and report model performance on BBEH-mini in Figure~\ref{fig:task_ranking}.
+Our experiments show that task selection has a substantial impact on downstream reasoning performance (Figure~\ref{fig:task_ranking}).
+Specifically, we observe a 7.6 percentage point (pp) gap between the lowest-performing task (\texttt{task213-rocstories}, $13.9\%$) and the highest-performing task (\texttt{task738-perspectrum}, $21.5\%$).
+Notably, several tasks degrade performance relative to the baseline, underscoring that not all tasks are beneficial for improving reasoning under RLVR, and task selection based on task utility is critical for training strong reasoning models.
 Furthermore, we find that tasks involving multi-hop reasoning yield the largest gains over the baseline model (Appendix \S~\ref{app:task_analysis}).
-Additionally, we explore the efficacy of semantic similarity and lexical similarity between the source and validation tasks as a way to assess task utility (Appendix \S~\ref{app:sim_analysis}).
-However, we observe weak correlation between similarity scores and downstream performance on BBEH.